Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 +---+---+ | | | +---+---+ | | | +---+---+

-We want to play a move which does not complete a box in order to not have to play elsewhere.
+We want to play a move which does not complete a box in order to avoid having to play elsewhere.
 The only possible move is to play in the middle of the opened loop to create

 +---+---+ | | +---+---+ . | | +---+---+

 This move does not complete a box and thus the other player plays next.
-We will call this move Double Double Dealing and abbreviate it through DDD.
+We will call this move Double Double Dealing (DDD).
 The price is to sacrifice 4 instead of 2 boxes.
-For the opponent it is best to take the 4 boxes and play afterwards elsewhere.
+For the opponent it is best to take the 4 boxes and play elsewhere afterwards.

-We can take as many boxes as we like as long as we still have a move left that does not complete a square.
+We can take as many boxes as we like as long as we can still play a move afterwards that does not complete a square.
 This means we can take all but 4 boxes, for example, opening

 +---+---+---+---+ +---+---+---+---+ | | | | | + +---+---+ + gives, for example, + +---+---+ + | | | | +---+---+---+---+ +---+---+---+---+